edgedb/edgedb-js/docs/driver.rst

 Both ``execute`` and the ``query*`` methods support scripts (queries containing multiple statements).
-The statements are run in an implicit transaction, so the whole script remains atomic.
+The statements are run in an implicit transaction (unless already in an explicit transaction), so the whole script remains atomic.
 For the ``query*`` methods only the result of the final statement in the script will be returned.

 .. code-block:: js